 What Else Matters for SEO?

-There are many other factors that are involved with doing SEO for a website.
-Links between the pages on your own website and links pointing to your site from pages you don’t own are very important, for instance.
-But effective SEO starts with understanding what your customers or site visitors want to learn, what problem they want to solve, and what terms they use to find that information.
+Effective SEO starts with understanding what your site visitors want to learn, what problem they want to solve, and what terms they use to find that information.